SWFSC/eSDM/cran-comments.md

+## Resubmission
+This is a resubmission In this version I have:

+* Added reference describing the methods in the package to the description field of the DESCRIPTION file.
+The paper is currently in review; I will update the reference with the doi when it becomes available.

 ## Release summary
-Resubmission of the package eSDM to CRAN.
+First submission of the package eSDM to CRAN
-* Added reference describing the methods in the package to the description field of the DESCRIPTION file as requested.
-The paper is currently in review; I will update the reference with the doi when it becomes available.

 ## Test environments
 * Windows 10, R 3.6.1 (local)